keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ```

 This is often the desirable layout, except for the ugly empty list.
-For this case I recommend pattern-matching on the empty list and printing it literally as `[]`.
+For this case, I recommend pattern-matching on the empty list and printing it literally as `[]`.

 ## Compacting "hov" box